allegroai/clearml-agent/README.md

 clearml-agent daemon --queue important_jobs default
 ```

-The **ClearML Agent** will first try to pull jobs from the `important_jobs` queue, only then it will fetch a job from
+The **ClearML Agent** will first try to pull jobs from the `important_jobs` queue, and only if it is empty, the agent
-the `default` queue.
+will try to pull from the `default` queue.

-Adding queues, managing job order within a queue and moving jobs between queues, is available using the Web UI, see
+Adding queues, managing job order within a queue, and moving jobs between queues, is available using the Web UI, see
 example on our [free server](https://app.clear.ml/workers-and-queues/queues)

 ##### Stopping the ClearML Agent